Compro-Prasad/simple-emacs/README.md

 # Requirements

 This has been tested on GNU Emacs development build on Linux.
-Other stable versions of Emacs which are normally available through an app store will not work with this configuration.
+Other stable versions of Emacs which are normally available through an app store might work with this configuration but wont be supported from my side.

 The best option I recommend is to compile Emacs from source from https://git.sv.gnu.org/emacs.git but that might be hard for newbies.
 So, there